 Learning to do so is tough.
 However, you are well worth the effort and here’s why.

 So living alone can provide an opportunity to heal our childhood wounds without harmful distractions, burdens, fears, and obstacles.
 It allows us, unhindered, to care for, love and nurture ourselves.
-For some, it may be their only opportunity to learn to rely comfortably on themselves for what they need to live, to become the best and authentic versions of themselves, to sustain their joy and happiness, and to have and maintain healthy relationships.
+For some, it may be their only opportunity to learn to rely comfortably on themselves for what they need to live, adapt to stress, learn from mistakes, become the best and authentic versions of themselves, sustain their joy and happiness, and to establish a sustainable base to maintain healthy relationships.

 Let’s look at these amazing and not so obvious healing benefits a bit closer.

 Most of us are codependent to varying degrees.
 We have been taught in power imbalanced families to rely predominantly on others, many who are self-serving, rather than ourselves to soothe our pain and validate worthiness of our actions and our beliefs and even our lovability.
-Many of us learned as children to depend on caretakers who abused and exploited us rather than nurturing and validating our emotions and teaching us how to self-soothe and self-regulate our pain-based emotions and to use our compassion responsibly.
+Many of us learned as children to depend on caretakers who abused and exploited us rather than nurturing and validating our emotions and teaching us how to problem solve, self-soothe and self-regulate our pain-based emotions, bounce back from misfortunes, and to use our compassion responsibly.
 The roots of family dysfunctions and intergenerational abuse can be traced far back in history.
 The results?

 As we move into adulthood, we choose friends, lovers, spouses whose reliability as “validators” of our worth is questionable.
 We maladapt.
 We get into toxic but familiar relationships and jobs that are unfulfilling to us, continue to invalidate us, trigger our fears, and emotionally deplete us rather than energize and nurture us.
-While we rely on these “less than reliable” sources, we continue to not develop the unique set of skills, knowledge and abilities we need to support our self-worth such as attaining the knowledge or competencies for setting and attaining goals and confidently taking action to course or thought correct when we are not feeling 100% or we get off track.
-We remain emotional fatigued or worse, become depressed from having to be strong for too long.
-We end up letting fears drive our decisions and power us rather than our free will based on clear understanding of our worthiness and lovability that we source internally.
+While we rely on these “less than reliable” sources, we continue to not develop the unique set of skills, knowledge and abilities we need to support our basic needs and our self-worth such as attaining the knowledge or competencies for setting and attaining goals and confidently taking action to course or thought correct when we are not feeling 100% or we get off track.
+We remain emotionally fatigued or worse, become depressed from having to be strong for too long.
+We end up letting fears drive our decisions and power us rather than our will power fueled by a clear understanding of our worthiness and lovability and personal power that we source internally.
 We can choose staying with abusers, for example, that we fear less than living alone or staying single that trigger our fear of abandonment.

 Self-care and self-compassion may also be foreign and even painful to many of us if we were not encouraged to take care of our personal needs and perhaps were punished for doing so.
 We may have been rewarded for taking care of other people and supporting their joy at our expense.
 This especially is a vulnerability for empaths, highly sensitive people who are born with an abundance of compassion and who run a higher risk of becoming codependents.

-So living alone and staying single allow us to learn to rely comfortably on ourselves and learn what we are “good” at.
-They allow us the freedom to develop self-care and self-compassion abilities that feed our self-worth and self-assuredness.
-They help us understand what our worth is, our TRUE authentic value through untainted filters and without depending on others to tell us whether what we do or think are worthy or not.
-They help us learn stamina and to rely on our personal power and regulate our own emotions including our pain-based and fear fueled ones that build confidence in ourselves.
+So living alone and being single allow us to learn to rely comfortably on ourselves and learn what we are “good” at.
+They allow us the freedom to develop self-care and self-compassion abilities that feed our self-worth, self-assuredness, and emotional health.
+They help us understand what our worth is, our true authentic value through untainted filters and without depending on others to tell us whether what we do or think are worthy or not.
+They help us learn stamina and resilience and to rely on our personal power and regulate our own emotions including our pain-based and fear fueled ones that build confidence in ourselves.
 They teach us obligation and commitment to our own selves and help build integrity of character by earning that which brings us joy and what we know we are worthy of attaining.
 And as we heal, our children heal through us.